NgTuanHung051103/docs/hungnt/UC_LP03_Update_Learning_Path.md

 ## Normal Sequence/Flow

-1. **The Teacher clicks the "Edit Information" for a specific learning path in the Learning Paths Management table.**
+1. **The Teacher clicks the "Edit Information" button (pencil icon) for a specific learning path in the Learning Paths Management table.**

 2. **The system retrieves the current learning path data and opens an Update Learning Path dialog/form pre-filled with existing values:**
    - Name